SSCGIMarkAsuncion/ContosoUniversity/README.md

 dotnet ef database update --project ContosoUniversity
 ```

+# Read/Write datas
-# ViewBag and ViewData
+## ViewData
-## ViewData - is a Dict type object to pass data from controller to view
+is a Dict type object to pass data from controller to view
+## ViewBag
-## ViewBag - is a wrapper to ViewData that uses dynamic feature of C#
+is a wrapper to ViewData that uses dynamic feature of C#
+## TempData
+Available in Current and Next Request

 # Join Table